Groundhog Day's biggest star is Phil, but the holiday's deep roots extend well beyond Punxsutawney

 Groundhog Day’s biggest star is Phil, but the holiday’s deep roots extend well beyond Punxsutawney

 KUTZTOWN, Pa.
-(AP) — The spotlight will be on Gobbler’s Knob in western Pennsylvania early Friday morning, when handlers of a groundhog named Punxsutawney Phil will announce whether he saw his own shadow and predicts there’ll be six more weeks of winter — or didn’t, which signals an early spring.
+(AP) — The spotlight will be on Gobbler’s Knob in western Pennsylvania early Friday morning, when handlers of a groundhog named Punxsutawney Phil will announce whether he saw his own shadow and predicts six more weeks of winter or an early spring.

 Thousands are expected to attend the annual event that exploded in popularity after the 1993 Bill Murray movie, “Groundhog Day.”